 Early in the Garnaas-Halvorson tenure, the growing congregation began exploring the possibilities of expanding and enhancing the 1917 church building.
 The discussions were deep and intense.
 Grace saw itself as a congregation with very limited resources and was unsure that spending money on an expanded building should be a priority.
 However, the church was not handicap-accessible, the pastors were sharing one office, and the 1917 bathrooms had served their time.
 With the leadership of committed congregants and the pastors, plans were developed, funds were raised, and an addition was built on the south side of the church in 2005.
 Grace now had a street level entrance, an elevator, a large kitchen, offices, a new meeting space, and new bathrooms.
 The architects at Miller Dunwiddie did an excellent job matching the addition to the original building and won two major awards for their design.
 In 2016, developers bought the Grace parking lot as part of the land needed for a 25-story high rise on Harvard and Washington.
 This new money now allows the congregation to plan for perhaps another addition and other ways to be faithful stewards of this gift.

-In 2016-2017, Grace is celebrating the 100 years our building has stood on Harvard and Delaware.
+In 2016-2017, Grace celebrated the 100 years our building has stood on Harvard and Delaware.
 We are now the oldest building in the neighborhood, having seen tremendous change around us.
 Over this time, Grace has been a steady presence and witness to God’s love.
 We look forward to the next 100 years.